Longtime New Orleans Saints owner Tom Benson dies at age 90

 Benson's business acumen helped turn the Saints from a perennial also-ran nicknamed the "Aints" into a contender -- and ultimately, the 2009 NFL championship.
 Yet his ownership also was less flatteringly marked by the 2012 bounty scandal and by rumors Benson did not want to bring the team back to New Orleans after Hurricane Katrina devastated the city in 2005.

 NFL Commissioner Roger Goodell described Benson as "a generous and caring philanthropist" and "a true leader among NFL owners."
+Former President George H.W.
+Bush mourned him as "a brilliant businessman" with "a genuine passion for his city and his state."

+"To us, he really was 'Mr. New Orleans' and we have no doubt Tom Benson is dancing in heaven tonight," Bush said in a statement.

 Benson's death comes on the heels of an acrimonious family split that has caused some uncertainty about the future of his clubs.
 Benson made it known in January 2015 that he wants his third wife, Gayle, to inherit complete control of the Saints and Pelicans, but Benson's disowned daughter, Renee, and her two children, Rita and Ryan LeBlanc -- who had long been in line to take over his businesses -- have vowed to prove their patriarch was manipulated against them while in a mentally enfeebled state.
 The estranged heirs, who still inherited hundreds of millions of dollars from irrevocable trusts set up before the family split, sued after their ouster from family business to have Benson declared mentally incompetent to run his own affairs and have a receiver other than Gayle Benson appointed to oversee them.
 The heirs lost that case, but still could contest the will.